We support young people with emotional, behavioural and mental health difficulties.

 These resources will help you understand some of the common mental health problems young people experience and what you can do to help.

-We are anticipating that there may be temporary disruption to our Child and Adolescent Mental Health Services across all regions as a result of the impact of Coronavirus.
-Our priority is to minimise disruption as much as possible and to keep you updated and informed of any changes to service delivery.
+We are experiencing some disruption to Child and Adolescent Mental Health Services as a result of the impact of Coronavirus.
+Our priority is to minimise this as much as possible and to keep you updated and informed of any changes to service delivery.

 If you are currently open to CAMHS or making a referral, please be aware of the following: